 Wakeboarding is a much safer surfing experience for you and the family.
 Basically, you ski on specially designed boards whilst being tied to the back of a fast moving watercraft.
 The Singapore Wake Park offers brilliant facilities for the sport, including three different cable lines that separate the beginners from the intermediate and the expert wakeboarders.
 It is the best water sports centre in Singapore.

 Packages here will offer pretty sweet deals and will usually include rudimentary instructions for beginners as well as the equipment.
+This is surely one of the most loved water activities in Singapore.

 Where: Singapore Wake Park

-Per hour cost: INR 2755 (weekdays) | INR 3400 (weekends)
+Cost: Per hour – INR 2755 (weekdays) | INR 3400 (weekends)

-6. Stand-up Paddleboarding
+6. Stand-up Paddleboarding – Float Smoothly

 While most water and sports activities are designed to get the blood rushing, stand-up paddleboarding, SUP for short, is a peaceful activity that will help you relax while building upper body strength as well as endurance.
 The sport also has a low bar on the difficulty level so newcomers and families can really enjoy this together.
 Basically you can stand on a longboard and paddle across the water with a double bladed oar.